 - See if these profiles/pages have been filled out with the right details and convey your main message.

 - Check your profile images and other pictures associated with your page to see if it is consistent with your brand.

 - Keep a tab on your progress by following up on each of your goals and comparing them to your overall performance over a period of 1-3 years

 2. Next, analyze competitors and influencers…

 - Look at your competitors who are getting good results to see what type of content they post and how often.

 - Round up a few influencers in your industry and study what they do to effectively manage their social media image/brand.

 - Observe how competitors and influencers use imagery on their profiles and how it is helping them with their branding efforts.

 - See the number of followers they have (and are consistently gaining) along with the level of engagement generated on their page or profile.

 Now that you have the basic analysis out of the way, you can create a comprehensive action plan for the overall improvements that you will be making to each of your profiles or pages.
 You should also analyze and reassess your goals using this same plan.

 If you’ve done any Facebook marketing you should know that finding success with this huge social media platform is all about knowing your numbers.
 You simply cannot afford to shoot in the dark and hit your aims.
 Or else you may end up wasting both time and money.

-Now, if you think doing a Facebook social media audit will be difficult task, think again.
+Now, if you think doing a Facebook social media audit will be a difficult task, think again.
 If and when you do your homework efficiently and focus in the right direction, you can do a proper social media audit for your Facebook pages in a few minutes.

 To start off, you need to begin by focusing on the most crucial elements of your Facebook page.
-These elements make the biggest of the difference because they matter the most to your followers and as well as Facebook.
+These elements make the biggest difference because they matter the most to your followers and as well as Facebook.